rm3l/daily-scrum-picker/README.md

 A simple Go utility to fairly select the next person to speak during daily scrum/stand-up meetings.

-**NOTE**: Assisted by AI to get something up and running in a few minutes.
+**NOTE**: Assisted by AI as a quick experiment to get something up and running in a few minutes.

 ## Overview